F0ireFlyLite E01 Luminus SST-40 21700 Flashlight Review

 There is minimal branding, and even that branding is fairly faint.
 It feels laser etched.

 What you see below isn’t so much “knurling” as just a milled pattern on the body.
-It’s adequate for added grip, and well finished.
+It’s adequate for added grip and is well finished.

 The tailcap also provides adequate grip for removal.
 Again, these threads are so smooth that it wouldn’t really matter if the tailcap was blank.